diligentlyai/freewayai/README.md

 # FreewayAI

 #### Welcome to FreewayAI: a new open-standard specification for LLM-backed systems
-Freeway is meant to provide a simple, flexible, enxtensible and lightweight standard for managing prompt templates, database query templates, user input points, and LLM-backed system diagrams.
+Freeway is meant to provide a simple, flexible, extensible and lightweight standard for managing prompt templates, database query templates, user input points, and LLM-backed system diagrams.

 #### The units of FreewayAI
 The unit elements of Freeway are as follows: